How the Depop Algorithm Works in 2026 (And How to Beat It)

 New Listings vs. Refreshed Listings

 There's a meaningful difference.
-A brand new listing — completely created from scratch — gets the biggest freshness boost.
-The algorithm treats it as new inventory entering the marketplace and gives it initial exposure to see how buyers respond.
+A brand-new listing gets the biggest freshness boost — the algorithm treats it as new inventory and gives it initial exposure to see how buyers respond.
+An edited listing (description tweak, photo swap, price change) gets a smaller signal.
+It's a nudge, not a launch.

 The Relisting Rule of Thumb